aws-samples/amazon-opensearchserverless-searchapp/README.md

     ![Alt text](project_assets/aws_cli_push.png)

   After successful deployment, the resource metadata will be saved in <B>amplify-meta.json</B>

-  Manually upload some movie trailers into S3 matching their id.

 ### Frontend
 - From the project's root folder, run `npm install` to install the frontend dependencies.